 If you listen to the All Metal Mode Podcast or have read many of my articles then you know I’m a big fan of Nokta Makro metal detectors.
 One of the things that I admire about the company is they listen to us, the end users.
 There is probably no better example of this than the amount of coils they offer to us detectorists.

-Over the years, with different detectors I have had mixed results with aftermarket coils.
+Over the years, with different metal detectors I have had mixed results with aftermarket coils.
 Personally I have always had good luck using the coils offered by the manufacturer of the detector while I have had some okay aftermarket coils along with a few that were about useless.
 The problem is most metal detector manufacturers offer very few coils for their detectors forcing us to the aftermarket side for coils to suit our specific needs better.

 I believe the aftermarket coil manufacturers have come a long way.
 I have used a few I like a lot over the years and have heard reports of some great performance out of some others.
 Again, I still prefer to use coils made by the manufacturer if they make a comparable coil I am looking for.
-I have always felt I get better performance from the same people who designed and built the detector.
+I have always felt I get better performance from the same people who designed and built the metal detector.

 DD vs Concentric Coils